11 Data visualization with ggplot2

 function has two basic named arguments.
 The first argument, data

-and mapp the variable gdp_capita
+function, we map the variable gdp_capita

 and mapping